CloudOpsMaster/CloudOpsMaster/README.md

-# Hi there! 👋 I'm Vadym  — DevOps Engineer
+# Hi there! 👋 I'm Vadym  — DevOps/MLOps Engineer

 I'm a skilled DevOps Engineer with 4+ years of hands-on experience supporting, automating, and optimizing mission-critical deployments in AWS.
 I specialize in configuration management, CI/CD pipelines, infrastructure as code, and cloud-native technologies to deliver scalable, reliable, and secure systems.

 ---
 ## About Me

 - 🚀 Experienced in implementing and supporting CI/CD processes using **GitLab CI**, **GitHub Actions**, and **Jenkins**